delta3d/delta3d/trunk/delta3d/readme.txt

 # Dependencies #
 ################

+See the Depedencies page on http://www.delta3d.org for more info on version compatibility.

+If you are on Windows and are using VS2003 or VS2005, we have prepared dependency pacakges for you.
+These will live as a folder called 'ext' that should live inside your Delta3D directory.
 Check if you have the ext/ directory already in delta3d/.
-If you do not have it, please download the latest version of delta3d-dependencies for Win32 or Fedora Core 4 from our SourceForge download site: http://sourceforge.net/project/showfiles.php?group_id=113203&package_id=125151 and extract it into the Delta3D folder.
+If you do not  have it, please download the latest version of delta3d-dependencies from our SourceForge download site: http://sourceforge.net/project/showfiles.php?group_id=113203&package_id=125151 and extract it into the Delta3D folder.

-If you are not on Win32 or Fedore Core 4, you will need to either build the depedencies yourself or track them down via your favorite package manager.
+If you are not using VS2003 or VS2005, you will need to either build the depedencies yourself or track them down via your favorite package manager.
 So here's a handy list.

-See the Depedencies page on http://www.delta3d.org for more info on version compatibility.

 Required Libraries
 ------------------